dezdem0na/accp-cheatsheet/README.md

  - [Notes](#notes)

 ***

+### Shared responsibility model
+- AWS:
+  	- AWS Global Infrastructure, Regions, edge locations, and Availability Zones.
+  	- AWS controls access to its data centers where your data resides.
+  	- AWS maintains networking components: generators, uninterruptible power supply etc.
+  	- AWS is responsible for any managed service like RDS, S3, ECS, or Lambda, patching of host operating systems.
+- CUSTOMER:
+	- You are responsible for managing your application data, which includes encryption options.
+ 	- You are responsible for securing your account and API calls, rotating credentials, restricting internet access from your VPCs.
+  	- You are responsible for the guest operating system (OS), which includes updates and security patches.
+  	- You are responsible for application security and identity and access management.
+  	- You are responsible for network traffic protection, which includes security group firewall configuration.
+  	- You are responsible for your application code, installed software, and more.
+You should frequently scan for and patch vulnerabilities in your code.
+  - SHARED:
+    	- Awareness & Training - AWS trains AWS employees, but a customer must train their own employees.
+    	- Configuration Management – AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.
+  	- Patch Management – AWS is responsible for patching and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.

 ### AWS Global Infrastructure
 - Deploying to multiple AZs replicates applications across multiple data centers in the same Region and provides High Availability.
 - Multi-Region deployments are best for applications that have extremely high availability requirements.